jlo031/normalized_covariance/README.md

 The entire batch processing chain consists of two steps:
 1.  `preprocess_full_test_site.py`: Handles initial data preparation, georegistration, checking of image pairs, and cropping to overlapping regions.
-2.  `batch_process_normprod_smovar.py`: Computes the normalized product for each valid image pair.
+2.  `batch_process_normprod_smovar.py`: Computes the normalized covariance for each valid image pair.

 Both scripts read settings from `config.yaml` and should not require manual code changes.
 All outputs are written to specific image-pair folders within the test site directory.